School Insurance in France

-Just what is 'obligatory' and just what is 'optional' is sometimes difficult to disentangle.
+Just what is 'obligatory' and just what is 'optional' is difficult to disentangle.

 Some schools organise a collective insurance policy for all pupils for such activities.

-Taking out a policy is not expensive - €10 to €50 a year - so there is need to agonise about whether or not you should do so.
+Taking out a policy is not expensive - €10 to €50 a year - so there is need to be too concerned about the cost.

-available on-line, although in the first instance try your existing
+Such policies are widely available on-line, although in the first instance try your existing French insurer.

 Thus, if you hold an assurance multirisques habitation you and members of your household will systematically be covered for third party liability insurance, which covers any damage you may cause to others (although with limitations and excluding car insurance).